autonity/docs.autonity.org/concepts/ofd/index.md

 ## Slashing

-Slashing penalties are computed by the protocol and applied for proven omission faults at epoch end.
-The penalty amount is computed based on an initial slashing rate and slashing factors including the total number of omission offences committed in the epoch and the individual _offending validator's_ own omission offence history.
-For parameters see [slashing protocol configuration](/concepts/ofd/#slashing-protocol-configuration) beneath.
+Slashing penalties for an _offending validator_ are computed by the protocol based on the offending validator's _aggregated inactivity score_, its _offence_ history, if it is on _probation_, and the total number of offences committed in the current and preceding epoch by other committee members, i.e. a _collusion degree_.
+For the omission fault parameters see [slashing protocol configuration](/concepts/ofd/#slashing-protocol-configuration) beneath.

+Applied slashing penalties cover withholding of ATN staking rewards and NTN Newton inflation rewards proportional to the % of offline blocks in the epoch, probation, jailing, and slashing a percentage of stake.
+Slashing and probation scale up quadratically by the number of repeated offences.

+Penalties are applied for proven omission faults at epoch end.

 Slashing is applied as part of the state finalization function.
 As the last block of an epoch is finalized, OFD will apply slashing for proven _omission faults_ to withhold ATN staking rewards and NTN inflation rewards, slash validator stake per Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model, and applying validator jailing if detected committing an _omission fault_ while on _probation_.

 ### Omission accountability protocol configuration